 To reduce the influence of bias, we exclude children who live with either or neither of their parents.
-Columns (1) and (2) of Table 6 report parents' strictness toward individuals regarding assignments and exams, columns (3) and (4) report the frequency of visiting museums with parents, and columns (5) and (6) report the frequency of watching lives shows with parents.
+Columns (1) and (2) of Table 5 report parents' strictness toward individuals regarding assignments and exams, columns (3) and (4) report the frequency of visiting museums with parents, and columns (5) and (6) report the frequency of watching lives shows with parents.
 Columns (1), (3), and (5) report the results of the linear probability model (LPM), revealing that only children are more likely to obtain more concern from their parents than children with siblings are.
 For example, the parents of only children may be stricter toward their children in terms of assignments and examinations than parents of larger size family, and they may spend more time with their children than parents of larger size family.
-Columns (2), (4), and (6) report the results of an ordered probit model, in which the absolute value of the only\child's coefficient is larger than the coefficient of the OLS approach.
-Therefore, the results estimated using the two methods are consistent; only children are given results estimated using the two methods are consistent; only children are give access to more nonmaterial resources than other children.
+Columns (2), (4), and (6) report the results of an ordered probit model, in which the absolute value of the only_child's coefficient is larger than the coefficient of the OLS approach.
+Therefore, the results estimated using the two methods are consistent; only children are given access to more nonmaterial resources than other children.

-Del Boca, Flinn, and Wiswall (2013) state out that the time parents spend on their children is critical to their development, especially in terms of educational output (Blau and Currie, 2006; Knudsen, Heckman, Cameron, and Shonkoff, 2006).
-Therefore, this evidence provides support for the supposition that "parents' nonmaterial resources for different children are heterogeneous", which shows that the only-child effect on academic achievement is partly achieved through this channel.
+Del Boca et al. (2013) state out that the time parents spend on their children is critical to their development, especially in terms of educational output (Blau and Currie, 2006; Knudsen et al., 2006).
+Therefore, this evidence provides support for the supposition that "parents' nonmaterial